6 Professional Responsibilities, Ethics, & Copyright

 As a student or a practicing engineer, ChatGPT can be a valuable tool to assist you with various tasks and enhance your learning experience.
 However, using it effectively, responsibly, and ethically and understanding its limitations is essential.
 ChatGPT annunciates the following points about its capabilities and limitations:

 Remember that while ChatGPT can assist, taking an active role in one’s education and professional development is essential.
 To this end, “it is important to engage in critical thinking, seek diverse perspectives, consult reliable sources, speak with professors, and actively participate in one’s own learning.
-It is important to check the policies of one’s own academic institution before using ChatGTP to help with assignments.”
+It is important to check the academic institution’s policies before using ChatGTP to help with assignments.”

 Is copying a statement that is considered common knowledge also plagiarism?